-\begin{rem} Prestress stability requires a uniform self-stress $\boldsymbol{\omega}$ for every first-order flex such that the quadratic form is positive, while the second-order rigidity requires a local self-stress $\boldsymbol{\omega}(\boldsymbol{\rho}')$ for every first-order flex such that the quadratic form is positive.
-Physically, such a $\boldsymbol{\omega}(\boldsymbol{\rho}')$ "blocks" a possible second-order flex for a given first-order flex.
+\begin{rem} Prestress stability requires a single self-stress $\boldsymbol{\omega}$ such that the quadratic form is positive for every first-order flex, while the second-order rigidity requires a ``suitable'' self-stress $\boldsymbol{\omega}(\boldsymbol{\rho}')$ for every first-order flex such that the quadratic form is positive.
+Physically, such a $\boldsymbol{\omega}(\boldsymbol{\rho}')$ ``blocks'' a possible second-order flex for a given first-order flex. \end{rem}

 \begin{rem} For a planar rigid origami, after defining a reciprocal diagram, the first and second order rigid-foldability could be graphically explained as the existence, and the zero-area property, of the reciprocal diagram \cite{watanabe_method_2009,tachi_design_2012,demaine_zero-area_2016}. \end{rem}

 An attempt to find a rigid origami that is second-order rigid but not pre-stress stable is provided in Section S3.4 of the supplementary material.
 Here we conjecture that (\textit{regular} means the rigidity matrix has maximum rank)